A search query or search term is the word or string of words that a search engine user types into the search box/search bar (e.g., Google Search).

 Informational search queries refer to when a searcher is looking to find information.

-People who perform informational searches are usually looking for answers to their questions or guides on doing something.
+People who perform informational searches usually seek answers to their questions or guides on doing something.

 Question-like queries dominate the Search Engine Result Pages (SERPs) with this type of search.